centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 > Warning: The `pcs resource move centreon` command sets an `-INFINITY` constraint on the node hosting the resource, no longer allowed to be running on that node.

-As a result, the resource moves to another node.
-Following this manipulation, it is, thus, necessary to execute the command `pcs resource clear centreon` to ensure the resource can be moved back to this node in the future.
+As a result, the resources move to another node.
+Following this manipulation, it is, thus, necessary to execute the command `pcs resource clear centreon` to ensure the resources can be moved back to this node in the future.

-To verify that the resources have moved to the second node performs the command:
+To verify that the resources have moved to the second node, performs the command:

 ```bash
 pcs status